Story

 National Grid are proposing to build a new 60km overhead electricity line from Chesterfield to Willington.
 Part of this proposal is to route these lines through the regionally significant landscape of the Amber Valley.

 We are strongly against these proposals and believe that the Amber Valley is not an appropriate route for this scheme.
-We support the UK’s demands for green energy, but we believe there are more suitable ‘brown field’ routes for this scheme.
+We support the UK’s demands for green energy, but we believe there are other routes that will be cheaper to build and less damaging on the environment and local economy.

 We are concerned that National Grid is putting the profits of its shareholders ahead of this unique habitat which is an important amenity for surrounding towns and villages, as well as a vital source of tourism revenue for the challenged local economy.